Blinken accuses Russia of considering the use of “chemical agents”

 © KEYSTONE/AP/Evelyn Hockstein

-The United States on Tuesday reported “credible information” on the possibility that Russia will use “chemical agents” in its offensive to take the Ukrainian city of Mariupol, reigniting concerns about the use of prohibited weapons.
+The United States on Tuesday reported “credible information” on the possibility that Russia will use “chemical agents” in its offensive to take the Ukrainian city of Mariupol, reigniting concerns regarding the use of prohibited weapons.

 The Organization for the Prohibition of Chemical Weapons (OPCW) said on Tuesday that it was “concerned by recent unconfirmed reports of the use of chemical weapons in Mariupol”, a port city besieged by Russian forces in the east. of Ukraine and the scene of heavy fighting.